 No one escapes the overwhelming flood of information on the internet today, and it doesn’t help that most of that information is relevant, required learning for us to keep up with the world or contribute more in our jobs.
 There’s a lot to learn and very little time to do it: so for a few years now, bite-size nuggets of useful information have been my best friend.

 And it can’t be just me – short, concise packages of information provide all of us with much-needed relief from the content overload.
-That’s why we’re starting a series called ‘The Tip-off from Freshdesk’ on the Freshdesk blog, where readers can learn tips and tricks in customer service and gain useful insights for help with business and careers.
+That’s why we’re starting a series called ‘The Tip-off from Freshdesk’ on the Freshdesk blog, where readers can learn customer help desk hacks and gain useful insights for help with their business and careers.

 This week, we’ve got a tip from the world of support on how you can avoid sending multiple replies to the same customer question.